 Who are the major providers and products and where are they sold?

 - Generali Vision.
-Now provided by Upmost Wealth Solutions in Guernsey.
-So Generali Vision is now commonly called Upmost Vision Plan.
+Now provided by Utmost Wealth Solutions in Guernsey.
+So, Generali Vision is now commonly called Utmost Vision Plan.

 - Zurich Vista